 The limited edition „Belle Femme du Monde No.1“ includes a total of 322 handbags only.
 In a concealed section, each bag includes a genuine piece of handwritten answers of the French actress on

 interview questions of the PRIMA magazine from June 2010.
-We have cut this rare document into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our
+We cut this rare document into pieces under the supervision of a notary, sealed them in acrylic panels and worked them into our luxury

 In the 1950s/60s Brigitte Bardot was considered one of the most beautiful women in the world.
 As a sex symbol, 'B.B.' was the European answer to Marilyn Monroe.
 Her signature marks: Wild hair,